BNasmith/PTForsyth/PTFWorkofChrist.md

 other thing its objectivity.
-The first thing is not how I feel, but it is, How does God feel, and what has God said or done for my soul ?
+The first thing is not how I feel, but it is, How does God feel, and what has God said or done for my soul?
 When we get to real close quarters with that our feeling and response will look after itself.
 Do not tell people how they ought to feel